-This chapter describes the AMIBIOSTM setup utility for the X11SSH-F/X11SSH-LN4F motherboard.
-The BIOS is stored on a Flash EEPROM and can be easily upgraded using a flash program.
+This chapter describes the AMIBIOSTM Setup utility for the X11SSW-TF/-4TF motherboard.
+The BIOS is stored on a chip and can be easily upgraded using a flash program.

 Note: Due to periodic changes to the BIOS, some settings may have been added or deleted and might not yet be recorded in this manual.
-Please refer to the Manual Download area of our website for any changes to BIOS that may not be reflected in this manual.
+Please refer to the Manual Download area of our website for any changes to the BIOS that may not be reflected in this manual.